Holomorphic sectional curvature, nefness and Miyaoka-Yau type inequality: Introduction

-For a compact K\"ahler manifold, one of the most fundamental questions is: when its canonical line bundle is nef?
-A compact K\"ahler manifold with nef canonical line bundle is called a smooth minimal model, which is of great importance and interest from the viewpoint of algebraic geometry (in particular, minimal model program).
-In complex geometry, an important object is to give geometric criterions for positivity (e.g. nefness or ampleness) of canonical line bundle.
+Compact K\"ahler manifolds of nef canonical line bundle (i.e. minimal models) are of great importance and interest from the viewpoint of algebraic geometry (in particular, for the minimal model program).
+In complex geometry, one of the fundamental goals is to give geometric criteria for positivity (e.g. nefness or ampleness) of the canonical line bundle.
 According to conjectures of S.-T. Yau, the negativity of the holomorphic sectional curvature should closely affect the positivity of the canonical line bundle.
-For example, thanks to Yau's Schwarz Lemma \cite{Y78}, a compact K\"ahler manifold $(X,\omega)$ with semi-negative holomorphic sectional curvature does not contain any rational curve and hence, if $X$ is projective, its canonical line bundle must be nef by Mori's Cone Theorem (see e.g. \cite{Ma}); if in general $X$ is K\"ahler, then its canonical line bundle is also nef, thanks to a recent work of Tosatti-Yang \cite[Theorem 1.1]{TY}.
-Moreover, a conjecture of Yau predicts that a compact K\"ahler manifold $(X,\omega)$ with negative holomorphic sectional curvature has ample canonical line bundle.
-This conjecture is solved in a breakthrough of Wu-Yau \cite{WY1} provided the manifold is projective (for the surface case and threefold case, it is previously proved by B. Wong \cite{W} and Heier-Lu-B. Wong \cite{HLW}, respectively); Tosatti-Yang \cite{TY} extended Wu-Yau's work to the K\"ahler case and hence proved Yau's conjecture in full generality.
-Diverio-Trapani \cite{DT} and Wu-Yau \cite{WY2} further proved a compact K\"ahler manifold $(X,\omega)$ with quasi-negative holomorphic sectional curvature has ample canonical line bundle (see P. Wong-Wu-Yau \cite{WWY} for the special case that the manifold has Picard number one).
+Precisely, Yau conjectured that a compact K\"ahler manifold $(X,\omega)$ of negative holomorphic sectional curvature has an ample canonical line bundle.
+This conjecture was solved in a breakthrough of Wu-Yau \cite{WY1} provided that the manifold is projective (for the surface case and threefold case, it was previously proved by B. Wong \cite{W} and Heier-Lu-B. Wong \cite{HLW}, respectively); Tosatti-Yang \cite{TY} extended Wu-Yau's work to the K\"ahler case and hence proved Yau's conjecture in full generality.
+Diverio-Trapani \cite{DT} and Wu-Yau \cite{WY2} further proved that a compact K\"ahler manifold $(X,\omega)$ of quasi-negative holomorphic sectional curvature has ample canonical line bundle (see P. Wong-Wu-Yau \cite{WWY} for the special case that the manifold has Picard number one).
 One can also find a K\"ahler-Ricci flow approach in Nomura \cite{No} for results of Wu-Yau \cite{WY1} and Tosatti-Yang \cite{TY}.
+On the other hand, thanks to Yau's Schwarz Lemma \cite{Y78}, a compact K\"ahler manifold $(X,\omega)$ of semi-negative holomorphic sectional curvature does not contain any rational curve and hence, if $X$ is projective, its canonical line bundle must be nef by Mori's Cone Theorem (see e.g. \cite{Ma}); in general if $X$ is K\"ahler, then its canonical line bundle is also nef, thanks to a recent work of Tosatti-Yang \cite[Theorem 1.1]{TY}.